AlbertRapp/tidychatmodels/README.md

 ollama_chat |>
   extract_chat()
 ## User: What is love?
 IN 10 WORDS.
-## Assistant: Love is a complex emotion that involves connection, intimacy, and compassion.
-It's a feeling of deep affection and attachment towards another person.
+## Assistant: Love is a feeling of intense affection and fondness for a person, often accompanied by a desire to protect and care for that person.
 ```

 And adding more messages works too.